bedircaushi/NewsApiJava/README.md

 Project is consisted about two major entities: admin and news and they have a relationship between them; admin can manipulate with these news.

-Web scrapping scripts for desgning a database can be found [here](https://github.com/bedircaushi/JavaApiWebScrapping).

-Data definiton language cen be found [here](https://github.com/bedircaushi/JavaApiWebScrapping/blob/master/news/news/news.sql).
+Data definiton language cen be found [here](https://github.com/bedircaushi/NewsApiJava/blob/add/ddl/news.sql).

 All the needed dependencies can be found in `pom.xml` file